benc-uk/rayscale/README.md

  - The raytracer has some known issues, including:
    - Cones can render incorrectly at certain angles
    - Meshes don't support image texture mapping (requires UV mapping, deemed out of scope)
-   - Meshes assume a normals are smoothed all over the object (requires smoothing group support)
+   - Meshes assume a normals are smoothed all over the object (requires smoothing group support,not going to happen any time soon)
    - Transparency hasn't been fully tested for accuracy
  - The system only allows for a single *Job* to be running at any time.
  - Failure of any one *Task*, will result in a failed/incomplete job. *Job* and *Task* recovery is considered out of scope, and unlikely to be resolvable.